ZeroLikviz/godot_plugin-neural-network/README.md

 >    All variations of the Adam algorithm use weight decay as in the AdamW algorithm in my implementation

 **Train:**
    - **train**( input_data : Array\[Array], target_data : Array\[Array] ) - optimises weights of the neural network using choosed algorithm.
-If the batch size is greater than number of elements in input/output data array, then an error is generated.
+If the batch size is greater than number of elements in the input/output data array, then an error is generated.

 ##### Code example of using NNET to solve XOR:
 ```GDScript